chintu0816/jenkins/README.md

+jenkins
-# Jenkins is an automation tool
+Jenkins is an automation tool

 Jenkins is an open source software and works with any operation system